Why Recognition of Prior Learning Applications Are Tripling Year On Year

 While this may still be a foreign concept to a number of skilled workers across the country, attitudes towards RPL are changing.
 RPL can apply to professionals from every industry sector and the fact that those working within some of these sectors are unaware that recognition of prior learning is available has to change.

 ‘Some people think that there is no point in going through the recognition of prior learning process because they know they have the skills and they already have a job.
 I say they’re wrong.
 Gaining a qualification gives you confidence and a sense of achievement and it shows others that you made it,’ says Henry.

 The benefits of recognition of prior learning in today’s workforce spread right across every workplace with RPL allowing us to celebrate lifelong learning and to continue to push the need for a productive and capable workforce in Australia.

 ‘The self-esteem and personal pride that came with achieving my qualifications were priceless.
-I have now completed 7 x Diplomas, mostly by RPL, and I am currently working on number 8 with Asset Training Australia.
+I have now completed 7 x Diplomas, mostly by RPL, and I am currently working on number 8 with Asset College.
 My office wall has never looked so good!’

 ‘RPL is an approved and accredited process by which I can validate my decades of hard work, and I intend to take full advantage of it, and I encourage all skilled workers to at least investigate what is available to them and how it will improve their opportunity to remain employable into the future.’ says Sue.

 Interested in finding out what qualifications you may be eligible to receive through recognition of prior learning?

 Take our Free Skills Assessment today and get the recognition that you deserve.